sqlkata/querybuilder/README.md

 By providing a level of abstraction over the supported database engines, that allows you to work with multiple databases with the same unified API.

 SqlKata supports complex queries, such as nested conditions, selection from SubQuery, filtering over SubQueries, Conditional Statements and others.
-Currently it has built-in compilers for SqlServer, MySql and PostgreSql.
+Currently it has built-in compilers for SqlServer, MySql,PostgreSql and Firebird.

 Checkout the full documentation on [https://sqlkata.com](https://sqlkata.com)